Arsenchius/NHL_data_collection/README.md

-# Prediction Model for NHL
+# Collecting data from NHL

 ### Description